alicialawjy/multilingual-psychotherapy-chatbot/README.md

 # multilingual-psychotherapy-chatbot
-### Welcome to the SAT Chatbot Repository
+### Welcome to the SATbot Repository
-Self-Attachment Therapy (SAT) is a form of psychotheraphy treatment.
-As part of my final year MSc Individual Project at Imperial, I have developed a NLP chatbot web application that provides advice on SAT treatment.
-The chatbot uses neural classifiers to understand patient emotions, and natural language generation models trained using reinforcement learning to develop empathetic responses during conversation.
-While the chatbot has been developed primarily focusing on Mandarin, it has multilingual understanding capabilities.
+As part of my final year MSc Individual Project at Imperial, I have developed a NLP-assisted chatbot web application for Self Attachment Therapy (SAT).
+The project focuses on extending previous English-based chatbots to non-English languages.
+The project involves the use of multilingual transformers (XLM-R) for emotion classification, and natural language generation models (GPT-2) trained using reinforcement learning with proximal policy optimisation to develop empathetic responses during conversation.
+We also apply Knowledge Distillation, to obtain cheaper, quicker yet performant models suitable for deployment.

 ![satbot-demo](https://user-images.githubusercontent.com/79727686/182863543-fa990870-79a3-4e29-ac94-beaaabc1cbb1.gif)